inbo/tutorials/content/tutorials/spatial_variograms/index.md

 I also want to throw in two covariates, say... `a` and `b`.
 Those stand in for real covariates.
-One will systematically vary with the location.
+One will systematically vary continuously with the location.
-The other is completely random.
+The other is completely random, and categorical.

 ``` r
 data$a <- 0.7 * data$x / extent + 0.3 * data$y / extent